 On point (4):

 We do not understand the reviewers request on this point.
 We note that the scalar is not long-lived, so cannot escape the star to cool it.
-We have drawn various loop diagrams to try to explore the eeS coupling, but given that this new scalar couples only to neutrinos, these always appear sub-dominant to similar Standard Model diagrams involving final-state neutrinos that would have a stronger cooling effect.
+We have drawn various loop diagrams to try to explore the eeS coupling, but these always appear sub-dominant to similar Standard Model diagrams involving final-state neutrinos that would have a stronger cooling effect.
 In particular the electron self-energy diagram appears to us to give a contribution smaller by a factor g than the ordinary 1-loop weak self-energy correction that one gets without our Higgs.
 This is because, by construction, the electron does not couple directly to the new Higgs, only to neutrinos.